Prague (Czech Republic) – the most detailed information about the city with photos. The main sights of Prague with a description, guides and cards.

 How to get there

 Prague has an international airport that takes many flights from most major cities of Russia and Europe.
-See the schedule and buy tickets here. - //rasp.yandex.ru/.
+See the schedule and buy tickets here. -https: //rasp.yandex.ru/.
 Also from Moscow to the capital Czechs can be reached by train.
 Trains and buses connect Prague with other cities of the Czech Republic and Europe.

 Public transportation includes the metro system, trams and buses.